 Documentation is especially important for special learners.
 Developing an IEP to set forth goals, chart progress and demonstrate how special needs are being met can be very beneficial.

-New!
-Group portfolio reviews for special learners to satisfy your annual assessment requirement - These group reviews will be smaller and more personalized to address the challenges you face as you homeschool your unique learner.
+Group portfolio reviews for special learners will satisfy your annual assessment requirement.
+These group reviews are smaller and more personalized to address the challenges you face as you homeschool your unique learner.
 Watch for dates and locations.